ibm-cloud-docs/vlans/upgrade-vlan.md

 Upgrading VLANs is not always possible.
 VLAN capacity limitations still apply.

-For the moment, upgrading is only available via the API.
+For the moment, upgrading is only available with the API.
 Two methods are available to do so:

-1. Place an order using `SoftLayer_Product_Order.placeOrder`.
+1. Place an order by using `SoftLayer_Product_Order.placeOrder`.
 2. Use the `SoftLayer_Network_Vlan.upgrade` shortcut interface.

 ## Placing an order